 Who We Are

-A team of thinkers, dreamers, writers, readers.
-A group dedicated to building a solution that changes the way we work.
-We believe that streamlining the employee experience presents incredible opportunities for organizational improvement, cost savings, greater employee satisfaction, and increased productivity.
+A diverse group of people dedicated to building a solution that changes the way we work.
+We believe that data presents incredible opportunities for organizational improvement, cost savings, greater employee satisfaction, and increased productivity, if we understand and use it the right way.
 We want to share our message with organizations everywhere.

 What We Do

 We empower teams to be more effective and productive by providing visibility into daily activity in the form of a simple score.
 Combining Machine Learning, AI, & Natural Language Processing our proprietary scoring tool generates insights based on usage of key business tools that create immediate opportunities for improvement.

 Provide never before seen visibility into employee engagement, rooted in data and digestible in seconds, to support a flexible work environment and ensure accountability.

 To be at the center of workplace decision-making by providing exceptional productivity intelligence that generates actionable insights for leadership.

 Meet the Team